 26. Lodging documents

-(1) Every document must be lodged with the Conciliation Service.
+(1) Every document in relation to conciliation of a dispute must be lodged with the Conciliation Service using the EDS unless —

+(a) the person lodging the document is EDS exempt in relation to conciliation of the dispute; or

+(b) the EDS is unavailable for use at the time of lodging.

 (2A) A party proposing to rely on a document in the conciliation of a dispute must lodge the document within any time limit which the conciliation officer directs.